 Are you an expert?
 Apply to contribute here.

-The Asics Gel Lyte V on feet offers the same standard fit as the regular Asics Gel Lyte V. It runs just a little narrow for some and may not be suitable for those who have wide feet.
-The low-top silhouette is available in men’s sizing which ranges from size 4 US to size 12 US with half sizes also offered.
-Women may even get an equivalent fit for the pair from the men’s sizing by dropping 1.5 sizes.
+The Asics Gel Lyte V on feet offers the same standard fit as the regular Asics Gel Lyte V. Unhindered movement can be expected from its low-top construction.
+The lacing system can be adjusted to achieve a secure fit.
+It runs just a little narrow for some and may not be suitable for those who have wide feet.

 Pastel colors engender softness, calmness, and serenity.
 These kinds of colors mostly are the main elements of the spring and summer season.
 However, these colors also represent timelessness that they continue to blend in with fashion from season to season or from year to year.

 Asics took its Asics Gel Lyte V silhouette to another level and applied the pastel colors for its fresh look.
 Despite being initially a running shoe which delivers a sporty appeal, the Asics Gel Lyte V Pastel also conveys the soft vibe with its new colorways like apricot nectar, mauve wood, and reef water.
 Considering that the low-top silhouette itself is one of the brand’s classic, its new pastel colors add more impact to its timeless image as well as making it more fashion-forward.

 The pastel colors applied to the shoe also showcases style flexibility and can match up with a variety of ensembles.
 Throw on a pair of light-colored jeans and top, and one is ready to hit the streets.